-As of July 2, 2016, Coach brand employed approximately 15,100 globally, including both full and part time employees, but excluding seasonal and temporary employees.
-Of these employees, approximately 8,600 and 3,900 were full time and part time employees, respectively, in the global retail field.
-As of July 2, 2016, Stuart Weitzman employeed approximately 700 people globally, including both full and part-time employees, but excluding seasonal and temporary employees.
-Of these employees, approximately 400 were employees in the global retail field.
+As of July 1, 2017, Coach, Inc. employed approximately 14,400 globally, including both full and part time employees, but excluding seasonal and temporary employees.
+Of these employees, approximately 7,700 and 3,900 were full time and part time employees, respectively, in the global retail field.